Farm holidays with children: special experiences for little explorers

 Plan B for bad weather

-Note arrival times
+Please note arrival times

 Clarify expectations

-Directly to the right farms
+Go directly to the appropriate farms

 👨👩👧 Family-friendly farms

-Discover family holidays now🎖️ Certified family farms
+Discover family holidays now🎖️ Certified Family Farms

-Playground at the farm
+Playground in the courtyard

-Pool & water fun
+Pool & Water Fun

 petting zoo

-Hayloft to discover
+Hayloft to explore

 Playroom in bad weather

-Pony rides on the farmCertified family farms
+Pony rides at the farmCertified family farms

-Animals to touch
+Animals you can touch

 Play & Movement

-Participation allowed
+Participation is allowed

 Children experience real farm life by collecting eggs, feeding animals or making hay.